freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 - press Alt+F2
 - use the View menu > Hide details
 - use Command search (Ctrl+F1), type "details", and choose the matching menu item
-- click the toggle (lower left corner of node core)
+- click the toggle arrow (lower left corner of node core)

 #### Remove node details
 Remove node details will delete the node details content from one or more nodes.